The Big Red Book of Modern Chinese Literature: Contents

 The book is 600 pages long and has works spanning about 100 years until its publishing date, with almost 50 authors represented.
 The works were translated by multiple people.

+At the beginning of the anthology, Huang reveals that copyright conflicts prevented the inclusion of works that would have otherwise been a part of the anthology, specifically Love in a Fallen City by Eileen Chang and Fortreess Besieged by Qian Zhongshu.

 The works were placed in three sections: the Republican Era which spans from 1911 to 1949 and includes works from the New Culture Movement; the Revolutionary Era, spanning 1949 to 1976; and the Post-Mao Era, which has works since 1976.
 The portions of the book post 1990 are heavily focused on poetry and have less emphasis on urban fiction.